o11y-weekly/o11y-weekly.github.io/2025-01-XX_Meet_Prometheus/README.md

 - https://developers.soundcloud.com/blog/prometheus-monitoring-at-soundcloud
 - [Graphite queries](../2023-12-07_Meet_Graphite/README.md#query-language)

-When the software become complex, telemetry can impact the metrics backend due to its limitations.
-When those limitations become important, new trade-offs and tools are created but does not cover all the previous use case.
+When the software becomes complex, telemetry can impact the metrics backend due to its limitations.
+When those limitations become important, new trade-offs and tools are created but do not cover all the previous use cases.

-Complex software requires a metric backend which support high dimension cardinality and as mentioned inside SoundCloud's [initial blog post](https://developers.soundcloud.com/blog/prometheus-monitoring-at-soundcloud) multi-dimensional queries is really important to understand the performance issue.
+Complex software requires a metric backend which supports high dimension cardinality and as mentioned inside SoundCloud's [initial blog post](https://developers.soundcloud.com/blog/prometheus-monitoring-at-soundcloud) multi-dimensional queries is really important to understand the performance or error issues.

-While [Graphite](../2023-12-07_Meet_Graphite/README.md) can support long metrics storage with true [monotonicity](../2023-12-07_Meet_Graphite/README.md#telemetry-temporality) and is suitable to monitor business and tech metrics with few dimensions, [Prometheus](https://prometheus.io) can support high cardinality metrics and queries easier.
+While [Graphite](../2023-12-07_Meet_Graphite/README.md) can support long storage for monotonic counters metrics with true [monotonicity](../2023-12-07_Meet_Graphite/README.md#telemetry-temporality) and is suitable to monitor business and tech metrics with few dimensions, [Prometheus](https://prometheus.io) can support high cardinality metrics and queries easier.

-Prometheus is really easy to add dimension on metrics without breaking all the queries since dimensions are multi-dimensional as opposed to [Graphite queries](../2023-12-07_Meet_Graphite/README.md#query-language).
+Prometheus is really easy when adding dimensions on existing metrics without breaking all the queries since dimensions are multi-dimensional as opposed to [Graphite queries](../2023-12-07_Meet_Graphite/README.md#query-language).

-Prometheus is less impacted than Graphite to support aggregation over a or more dimensions.
+Prometheus is less impacted than Graphite to support aggregation over a or more dimensions in terms of performance (ie: rate of all dimensions of a metric).

 ## What is Prometheus ?
 Prometheus has been created for monitoring and alerting only.
 It is the second project [incubated by the CNCF in 2016 after Kubernetes](https://prometheus.io/docs/introduction/overview/) and has been popular since [it has been used by Docker](https://developers.soundcloud.com/blog/prometheus-monitoring-at-soundcloud).